I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 There are more keyword research tools out there than I can count, and their quality and usefulness vary wildly.
 So for the sake of keeping this guide manageable, I’m going to limit this list to only the free tools I use most frequently for ideation only.

-KPT is a terrible tool for assessing accurate search volume, but it’s still a great tool for ideating and adding to your list.
+Google Keyword Planner is a terrible resource for assessing accurate search volume, but it’s still a great tool for ideating and adding to your list.

 You’ll need to create a Google Ads account, and it’s likely going to funnel you through a process where you’ll need to pretend that you’re going to create a PPC campaign.
-But don’t worry, you can go through the whole charade without paying a cent and still use the tool.
+But don’t worry, you can go through the whole charade without paying a cent and still use the tool to your advantage.

 Click on “Discover new keywords,” then add up to 10 seed keywords to get recommendations.